gcallah/work/chaps/bacon.md

 and sufficient causes of each, and to eliminate spurious causes.
-Bacon demonstrates its use by meticulously enumerating every known natural occurring instance of heat; this is called the "table of existence and presence."[^27] His next step is to enumerate a list of instances that are similar to these but do not produce heat; this is the "table of divergence, or of closely related absences."[^28] Whereas the table of existence and presence includes the *sun's* rays, the second table notes the fact that the *moon's* rays do not provide heat.
+Bacon demonstrates its use by meticulously enumerating every known natural occurring instance of heat; this is called the "table of existence and presence."[^28] His next step is to enumerate a list of instances that are similar to these but do not produce heat; this is the "table of divergence, or of closely related absences."[^29] Whereas the table of existence and presence includes the *sun's* rays, the second table notes -- incorrectly, as is now known -- the fact that the *moon's* rays do not provide heat.
 This narrows down the source of heat by indicating that not all rays of light from heavenly bodies are hot.

-The third table -- the "table of degrees"[^29] -- records instances in which the nature is present either potentially or to a certain degree.
+The third table -- the "table of degrees"[^30] -- records instances in which the nature is present either potentially or to a certain degree.
-Bacon's reason for enumerating these instances is that "a nature is not accepted as a true form \[i.e. cause\] unless it always decreases when the nature itself decreases, and likewise always increases when the nature itself increases."[^30] For example, he distinguishes between the extreme heat of fires and the mild warmth of living creatures.
+Bacon's reason for enumerating these instances is that "a nature is not accepted as a true form \[i.e. cause\] unless it always decreases when the nature itself decreases, and likewise always increases when the nature itself increases."[^31] For example, he distinguishes between the extreme heat of fires and the mild warmth of living creatures.
 Enumerating greater and lesser degrees of a given nature provides even greater specificity in correlating it with prior causes.
-These three tables constitute the first stage of Bacon's method, the "presentation of instances to the intellect."[^31] They indicate that he is looking for things, events, or conditions that are perfectly correlated with heat.
+These three tables constitute the first stage of Bacon's method, the "presentation of instances to the intellect."[^32] They indicate that he is looking for things, events, or conditions that are perfectly correlated with heat.
 The three tables together enumerate the instances of heat, the closely related absences of heat, and conditions of greater and lesser